FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

 The Coding Bootcamp Ultimatum {#the-coding-bootcamp-ultimatum style="text-align:center;"}
 =============================

-Okay, so on my search for the perfect **coding bootcamp** (I’m just going to refer to it as **CB**) last year and now again this year, I used/am using several different websites.
+Okay, so on my search for the perfect **coding bootcamp** (I'm just going to refer to it as **CB**) last year and now again this year, I used/am using several different websites.

-So today we’ll be looking at each of these compare/finder websites for CBs by analyzing the prominent [**Hack Reactor**](https://hackreactor.com) bootcamp on each website.
+So today we'll be looking at each of these compare/finder websites for CBs by analyzing the prominent [**Hack Reactor**](https://hackreactor.com) bootcamp on each website.

-For each of these sites, I’ll be annotating the design interface directly with my personal critiques (**if I have any to give**) just because there’s always room for improvement, and you know, why not?
+For each of these sites, I'll be annotating the design interface directly with my personal critiques (**if I have any to give**) just because there's always room for improvement, and you know, why not?
 Green annotations = good , red = bad (typical).

-The 3 criteria I’m judging these sites are as follows:
+The 3 criteria I'm judging these sites are as follows:

 1. **UI (User Interface)**
 2. **UX (User Experience)**